Islamabad is and has been the capital of Pakistan since 1963.

 If you visit these parts of the city, its good to be in a group, and avoid dimly lit streets.

-- Currency - Pakistani rupee is the official currency in Islamabad.
+- Currency - The Pakistani rupee is the official currency in Islamabad.
 There are ATMs in Lahore and Islamabad and they accept foreign credit cards.
-Top end establishments accept credit cards, but you are advised to bring cash with you.
+Top-end establishments accept credit cards, but you are advised to bring cash with you.

 - Airports - Islamabad International Airport is the main international airport in Islamabad, Pakistan's capital.
 It is built 20 km outside the twin cities near the Kashmir Highway and Motorway Interchange.

 - Travel Insurance - Just like anywhere else, we advise getting travel insurance when traveling to Islamabad, because it would cover not only medical problems but also theft and loss of valuables.

 |Temperature / Month||Jan||Feb||Mar||Apr||May||Jun||Jul||Aug||Sep||Oct||Nov||Dec|